bojackchen/digital-flow/README.md

 - Optimize remaining setup violations
 - Correct timing using propagated clock
 - Optimize hold violations

-#### SDC Update
-Since after CTS the clock network is fully inserted and routed, it is recommended to adjust the timing constraints accordingly.
-- Set the clock to `propagated` using `set_propagated_clock [all_clocks]`.
-- Update `set_clock_uncertainty` command to model only jitter since skew can now be calculated.
-- Remove any `set_clock_transition` command since transition is also calculated now.
-- Update `set_clock_latency` to mode only source latency because insertion delay is calculated.
-- Update derating and RC scaling factors if necessary.
-Make sure these factors are tuned properly.

 #### Setup Optimization
 Typically the same set of options from pre-CTS optimization applies to post-CTS optimization as